 - Unexplained physical problems, such as back pain or headaches

-Check out the depression category of our blog, and make sure to stay tuned to our social media for more mental health tidbits.
+Check out the depression category of our blog, and make sure to stay tuned in to our social media feeds for more mental health tidbits.
 You can find us at youthdynamicsmt on Instagram, or Youth Dynamics of Montana and People of Youth Dynamics on Facebook.